justincrosbie/passkeyme-docs/docs/hosted-auth/configuration.md

 id: configuration
 title: Configuration Guide
 sidebar_label: Configuration
-description: Complete configuration guide for PasskeyMe hosted authentication pages in the Admin Console
+description: Complete configuration guide for Passkeyme hosted authentication pages in the Admin Console
 keywords: [passkeyme, hosted auth, configuration, admin console, setup, oauth, branding]
 ---

 # ⚙️ **Configuration Setup**

-This guide walks you through configuring PasskeyMe's Hosted Authentication Pages in the Admin Console.
+This guide walks you through configuring Passkeyme's Hosted Authentication Pages in the Admin Console.
 All configuration is done through the web interface - no code changes required.

 :::warning Required First Step
 **The "Enable Hosted Authentication" toggle must be enabled** for hosted auth pages to work.
 Without this, authentication requests will be rejected.